pyeve/eve/docs/config.rst

     app = Eve(settings='my_settings.py')
     app.run()

-Configuration with a Dictionary
+Configuration With a Dictionary
 -------------------------------
-Alternatively, you can choose to provide a settings dictionary:
+Alternatively, you can choose to provide a settings dictionary.
+Unlike configuring Eve with the settings file, dictionary-based approach will only update Eve's default settings with your own values, rather than overwriting all the settings.

 .. code-block:: python

+    from eve import Eve

     my_settings = {
         'MONGO_HOST': 'localhost',